 We sometimes refer to Malaysian English as “Manglish.”

 Malay is the easiest to learn, vs. the Hokkien dialects have 5 to 8 phonemic tones.

-Let’s jump right in to learn some Malaysian language basics, so you can get around the country safely and communicate well.
+Let’s learn some Malaysian language basics, so you can get around the country safely and communicate well.

 Greetings and essentials in Malay

 - Empat (erm-paat)